Lucas Ricoy

-Lucas Ricoy Serrano (born 18 January 2003) is a Spanish footballer who plays as a forward for Burgos CF.
+Lucas Ricoy Serrano (born 18 January 2003) is a Spanish footballer who plays as a forward for Segunda Federación club San Sebastián de los Reyes.

 Career

 Born in Madrid, Ricoy joined Real Madrid's La Fábrica in 2012, from FC Villanueva del Pardillo.
 He left the club in 2016, and moved to rivals Atlético Madrid.

 In July 2022, after finishing his formation, Ricoy signed for Burgos CF and was assigned to the reserves in Segunda Federación.
 He made his senior debut on 3 September in a 0–0 home draw against Marino de Luanco, and scored his first goal on 25 September in a 1–1 home draw against Ourense CF.

 Ricoy made his first team debut on 8 October 2023, coming on as a second-half substitute for Aitor Córdoba in a 2–1 Segunda División away loss to CD Tenerife.
 The following 28 August, he moved to CD Móstoles URJC in the fourth division on a one-year loan deal.